Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: AZ-whiteness test

-The assumptions of Theorem~\ref{theo:az-test} are very mild, thanks also to the choice of assessing correlation by means of the sign \eqref{eq:edge-sign}.
-More in detail, \ref{a:indep} is associated with the null hypothesis, while \ref{a:median} or \ref{a:weights} are straightforwardly resolved in most scenarios, if not already fulfilled.
-In particular, for scalar residuals, \ref{a:median} reduces to requesting that the residual median is null.
-(When \ref{a:median} does not hold, residuals should be centered with a suitable offset subtraction.)
-Offsetting the residuals to meet \ref{a:median}, however, is sometimes impossible with $d_y>1$; in these scenarios, we suggest performing the analysis on each of $d_y$ components independently, eventually aggregating final results. \ref{a:weights} requests positive bounded weights, as they are assumed to encode the strength of the dependency between the related nodes.
-In case no weights are given, or they do not fulfill \ref{a:weights}, we recommend setting all weights to $1$.
+The assumptions of Theorem~\ref{theo:az-test} are very mild.
+This is partly due to the choice of assessing correlation using signs, as defined in~\eqref{eq:edge-sign}.
+More specifically, assumption \ref{a:indep} is required to satisfy the null hypothesis.
+In contrast, \ref{a:median} and \ref{a:weights} are straightforwardly resolved in most scenarios, if not already fulfilled~\citep{zambon2022aztest}.
+In particular, for scalar residuals, \ref{a:median} reduces to requesting that the residual median is zero.
+Lastly, \ref{a:weights} requests weights to be positive and bounded, as they are assumed to encode the strength of the dependency between nodes.
+Whenever no weights are given, or if they do not satisfy \ref{a:weights}, we suggest considering setting all weights to $1$ or monotonically transforming them.

-\section{AZ-analysis of Residuals}
+\section{AZ-analysis of residuals}

-We design a procedure to set the user's attention on the most correlated regions of the space-time by analyzing the AZ-whiteness test statistic $C_\lambda(\vs)$ on appropriately chosen subgraphs $\vs$ of spatio-temporal graph $\vg^*$.
-Given a set $\{\vs_i\}_i$ of subgraphs $\vs_i$, Theorem~\ref{theo:az-test} ensures that all statistics $C_\lambda(\vs_i)$ follow a standard Gaussian distribution -- asymptotically \footnote{Note that, as our primary interest is to identify scores deviating from the null distribution.
-It follows that we do not need large subgraphs to accurately approximate a standard Gaussian; a rough alignment in terms of mean and variance is enough, in the practice.} and under residuals independence -- irrespective of their different node sets, topologies, and edge weights.
-Thus, statistics $C_\lambda(\vs_i)$ can be contrasted to each others, with $|C_\lambda(\vs_i)|>|C_\lambda(\vs_j)|$ indicating more residual correlation in $\vs_i$ than in $\vs_j$.
-Accordingly, we suggest to inspect subgraphs associated with scores $|C_\lambda(\vs_i)|\gg 0$, starting from the largest ones.

-Computing statistics $C_\lambda$ over all possible subgraphs of $\vg_*$ is computationally unfeasible and, moreover, a comprehensive final aggregation of obtained scores would be hard to achieve.
-In the next sections, we propose principled families of subgraphs leading to straightforward inspection schemes that address \ref{q:global}, \ref{q:nodes}, and \ref{q:times}.
+The AZ-analysis introduced in this paper addresses questions \ref{q:global}--\ref{q:times} by inspecting families $\{\vs_i\}$ of subsets of all possible pairs of residuals in $\vr$.
+The goal is to identify those subsets that display stronger evidence of correlation, as measured by a scoring function $c_\lambda(\cdot)$, which is related to $C_\lambda(\cdot)$ as explained in the next subsection.
+It is convenient to refer subsets $\vs_i$ as subgraphs of the fully connected graph over all observations in $\vr$.
+Given suitably designed subgraphs, we compute and compare correlation scores $c_\lambda(\vs_i)$ for different subgraphs $\vs_i$, having in mind that $|c_\lambda(\vs_i)|>|c_\lambda(\vs_j)|$ implies the existence of a larger residual correlation in $\vs_i$ than in $\vs_j$.
+Although subgraphs $\{\vs_i\}$ may differ in size, we show that the associated scores $\{c_\lambda(\vs_i)\}$ can be compared and ranked.